Azeez Al-Shaair: San Francisco 49ers

+2019-21

 Al-Shaair was signed by the San Francisco 49ers as an undrafted free agent on April 27, 2019.
-Al-Shaair made his NFL debut in the season-opener against the Tampa Bay Buccaneers, playing exclusively on special teams and making two tackles in the 31-17 road victory.
-The 49ers reached Super Bowl LIV, but lost to the Kansas City Chiefs by a score of 31–20.
-He did not appear in any postseason games.
-Al-Shaair played in 15 games with four starts as a rookie, making 18 tackles.
+He made his NFL debut in the season-opener against the Tampa Bay Buccaneers, playing exclusively on special teams and making two tackles in the 31-17 road victory.
+He played in 15 games with four starts as a rookie, making 18 tackles.
+Al-Shaair did not appear in any postseason games, while the 49ers played and lost in Super Bowl LIV to the Kansas City Chiefs by a score of 31–20.

-In Week 4 against the Philadelphia Eagles on Sunday Night Football in 2020, Al-Shaair recorded his first career interception off a pass thrown by Carson Wentz during the 25–20 loss.
+In Week 4 in 2020 against the Philadelphia Eagles on Sunday Night Football, Al-Shaair recorded his first career interception off a pass thrown by Carson Wentz during the 25–20 loss.

+During the 2020 season, Al-Shaair was fined once by the NFL for his illegal use of his helmet.
+On appeal his fine was reduced from $4,000 to $3,200.
+In another game, he was again disciplined for his illegal use of his helmet, but was not fined.

 Al-Shaair entered the 2021 season as a starting linebacker for the 49ers.
 He started 13 games, finishing second on the team with 102 tackles, along with two sacks, five passes defensed, an interception, a forced fumble and two fumble recoveries.

+During the 2021 season, Al-Shaair was fined $41,200 by the NFL in one instance for his illegal use of his helmet.
+Three additional times during the season he was disciplined for his illegal use of his helmet, without the league imposing a fine.

+2022

 On March 15, 2022, the 49ers placed a second-round restricted free agent tender on Al-Shaair.
-He was placed on injured reserve with an MCL sprain on October 3, 2022.
-He was activated on November 12.
+He was placed on injured reserve with an MCL tear in his right knee on October 3.
+He missed five games, and was activated on November 12.

+During a game against the Tampa Bay Buccaneers on December 11, 2022, Al-Shaair drew media scrutiny and criticism for grabbing quarterback Tom Brady by the throat after Brady had passed the ball, and then not letting go immediately even though Brady had already thrown the ball.
+Despite Brady protesting to the officiating crew, no penalty flag was thrown on the play.

+During the 2022 NFL season Al-Shaair was fined $11,139 by the league for fighting.
+Pursuant to an appeal, his penalty for fighting was reduced to $8,911.

 Tennessee Titans

-On March 20, 2023, Al-Shaair signed a one-year contract with the Tennessee Titans.
+On March 20, 2023, Al-Shaair signed a one-year, $5 million contract with the Tennessee Titans.
 He started all 17 games and finished fifth in the league with 163 tackles.

+While playing for the Titans, Al-Shaair was fined for his on-field behavior.
+The NFL fined him $13,934 for a hard late blow to the head and neck of a quarterback after he threw a pass.
+He was also was fined $10,927 for unnecessary roughness stemming from a face mask foul.